TasengMancheykhun/computer_architecture_notes/README.md

         * Eg:
           * mov ax, [1000+bx]
         * Used in Arrays, pointers, records and other data structures

+   * Complex CPUs will have more addressing modes
+   * Simple CPUs will have lesser addressing modes

 * Networking
   * Communication System